Last updated: October 2022

 - In a word

-The year 2020 has been challenging for students around the world.
+The year 2020 was a challenge for students around the world.
 Stricken by the pandemic, 1.2 billion students were out of classrooms globally, and online classes became the only viable and safe mode of education.

-Already struggling with ways on how to keep a good flow of productivity, the concept of distant learning worsened this ongoing issue at an alarmingly high rate.
-Before we get into productivity tips themselves, let’s reveal three main reasons for students’ productivity lack.
+Already struggling with ways on how to be a productive student, the concept of distant learning worsened this ongoing issue at a high rate.
+Before we get into the best productivity tips for students themselves, let’s reveal three main reasons for students’ productivity lack.

 Top 3 Reasons Why Students Lack Productivity